Dear Diana Gabaldon: Writing ‘Outlander’ Doesn’t Make You Superior To Fast Food Workers [Opinion]

 — Diana Gabaldon (@Writer_DG) March 10, 2017

-Needless to say, according to the Huffington Post, Diana Gabaldon could not be more wrong.
+Needless to say, according to The Huffington Post, Diana Gabaldon could not be more wrong.

-Despite her smug, condescending assertions, according to the Wall Street Journal, the demand for graduates with liberal arts degrees has surged exponentially, and this includes the demand for English majors.
+Despite her smug, condescending assertions, according to The Wall Street Journal, the demand for graduates with liberal arts degrees has surged exponentially, and this includes the demand for English majors.

 #HappyInternationalWomensDay x all